×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Searching for a place to live in Canada can be an intimidating task.
 Consider what type of space you are searching for (i.e. apartment, house, townhouse, etc.), in what area you would like to live in, and what sort of budget you have in mind.
 Once you have a general idea in mind, you can begin to research your options by searching online for rental listings, browsing the classifieds section of the local newspaper, and/or attending open houses for potential options.
-Additionally, you could also reach out to real estate agents or look for resources such as housing cooperatives in your chosen area," remarked one member in Canada.
+Additionally, you could also reach out to real estate agents or look for resources such as housing cooperatives in your chosen area," said one expat in Canada.

 What do I need to know before moving to Canada?